 If a student refuses to use an accommodation listed in his or her plan, the school should document in writing that the student refused the accommodation and keep this documentation on file at the school.
-The student should be told that the accommodation will remain available should they need it during testing.
-The student should not be asked to sign an agreement acknowledging that they have refused an accommodation, nor waiving their right to receive an accommodation.
+The student should be told that the accommodation will remain available should he or she need it during testing.
+Students should not be asked to sign an agreement acknowledging that they have refused an accommodation or waived their right to receive an accommodation.
 A sample form (optional) for documenting a student's refusal of an accommodation is available at www.doe.mass.edu/mcas/testadmin/forms.